 Step 3: Create a GitLab source code repository

 Each account can create a maximum of 100 GitLab source code repositories.
-We recommend that you select a namespace and a repository name from the drop-down lists or enter them in the text boxes.
+We recommend that you select a namespace and a repository name from the drop-down lists or enter them in the fields.

 - What can I do if I receive the error message "Failed to access the source code repository